Chinese Paper-cuts jiǎn zhǐ

 Yunnan regional style paper-cuts.
 Exhibit in the Yunnan Provincial Museum, Kunming, Yunnan, China.
 2011.
 Image by Daderot available under a Creative Commons License

 As it is primarily a rural art-form the images can be of local traditions about life going-on around them.
 Portrayal of symbols of fertility and protection against evil are common.
 Rats and rabbits known for their rapid breeding are popular elements to associate with items for marriage celebration.
 Symbols of coiled snakes can be seen in paper-cuts and earthenware dating back 5,000 years.
 Individual tribes chose particular animals as their emblem and the yin-yang association of animals is often evident.
 Where two animals are shown combined (fish with a cockerel's head) they can represent the harmonious union of yin and yang.
 In art peony may represent male (or yang) and lotus the female (or yin).
-An ancient paper-cut of five dolls, hand-in-hand is till sometimes used as a talisman against illness in Shaanxi but it is traceable back to the Yangshao culture 6,000 years ago.
+An ancient paper-cut of five dolls, hand-in-hand is still sometimes used as a talisman against illness in Shaanxi but it is traceable back to the Yangshao culture 6,000 years ago.
 Another ancient paper-cut is a baby with coiled hair holding a fish often seen at weddings.
 These ancient, complex compositions are now hard to find.

 Astrological animals